While We Bleed, Opening Scene: “No Witnesses”

 Sul snorted.
 “Seeresses.
 Charlatans, I say.”

 Sul nodded.
 “And by the time he arrived the city’d be in such shambles you could take it in a fair fight.
 Or at least the appearance of one.
 I admire your ingenuity.
-Just as long as your own troops don’t bring the plague back here themselves.”
+Just so long as your own troops don’t bring the plague back here themselves.”

 Foncesca shrugged.
 “Acceptable losses.
 They’re pledged to fight for me, and die if needs be.
 I’ll plan a quarantine ahead of time.”